 - Open an issue on GitHub.
 For tech savvy developers, esp. those with LEMP stack experience, this is one of the best ways you can contribute.
-Reporting bugs, suggesting technical improvements, or other general concerns (but NOT asking for support), helps SlickStack to get better and better, while remaining free and open source.
+Reporting bugs, suggesting technical improvements, or other general concerns (NOT customer support), helps SlickStack to get better and better, while remaining free and open source.

 - Spread the word about SlickStack.
 One of the most valuable ways to contribute is simply letting other people know about SlickStack.
 This could be on public forums such as Reddit, Facebook, and discussion boards, on your personal or company blog, or at WordPress Meetups, WordCamps, and other in-person events.